the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css-modules.md

 ## CSS Modules in React

-CSS Modules are an advanced **CSS-in-CSS** approach.
-The CSS file stays the same, where you could apply CSS extensions like Sass, but its use in React components changes.
+CSS Modules are advanced **CSS-in-CSS** approaches.
+The CSS file stays the same where you could apply CSS extensions like Sass but its use in React components changes.
 To enable CSS modules in create-react-app, rename the *src/App.css* file to *src/App.module.css*.
 This action is performed in the command line from your project's directory:

 {title="Command Line",lang="text"}
 ~~~~~~~